 How do we collect and hold your Personal Information?

 7.1.
 In most cases, we collect your Personal Information directly from you, face to face meetings, application forms or correspondence (written and verbal).
 However, if this is not practical, we may collect information about you from another person or entity – for example, receiving information from a person to whom you have granted a delegated authority or power of attorney.

 7.2.
-When you use this Website, we may collect more information necessary in any manner that we consider as in compliance with relevant requirements, for the purpose of improving the functions of this Website, enhancing your experience of using this Website as well as the security thereof, or as is required by any court order, any applicable law, administrative regulation or any order of any other competent government agency.
+When you use the Website or the Services, we may collect more information necessary in any manner that we consider as in compliance with relevant requirements, for the purpose of improving the functions of the Website or the Services, enhancing your experience of using the Website and the Services as well as the security thereof, or as is required by any court order, any applicable law, administrative regulation or any order of any other competent government agency.

 8.1.
-Personal Information may be used so that we can offer products and services to you including special offers (with your consent, and subject to your right to unsubscribe or opt-out, as described in paragraph 12.2 below) to extend our relationship with you and to develop products and services better suited to your needs.
+We use your Personal Information that we collect about you to primarily manage, deliver and administer the Services to you.
+Personal Information may also be used so that we can offer products and services to you including special offers (with your consent, and subject to your right to unsubscribe or opt-out, as described in paragraph 12.2 below) to extend our relationship with you and to develop products and services better suited to your needs.

 8.2.
 We also use your Personal Information for the following purposes:

-- to identify and confirm your identity when necessary;
+to identify and confirm your identity when you use our Services;

 8.3.
 We may also use and analyse your information to meet our obligations, and our service providers’ obligations (if applicable), under applicable laws, for example the Know Your Customer requirements of the AML Act.